department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 ### What travel expenses does VA travel pay reimburse?

 **We pay for travel to care at a:**
-- VA health care facility (the closes facility to your home unless your VA health care provider determines that you need to travel to a different facility)
+- **VA health care facility** (the closest facility to your home unless your VA health care provider determines that you need to travel to a different facility)
-- Non-VA health care facility (if we've approved the care in advance or your travel is for a life-threatening emergency)
+- **Non-VA health care facility** (if we've approved the care in advance or your travel is for a life-threatening emergency)

 **This may include reimbursement for:**
 -	Mileage driven to and from a provider appointment